Long-term Causal Inference Under Persistent Confounding via Data Combination: Related Literature

 \subsection{Surrogates}

 Our paper is related to a large body of biostatistics literature on surrogate outcomes; see reviews in \cite{weir2006statistical,vanderweele2013surrogate,joffe2009related}.

-These literature consider using the causal effect of an intervention on a surrogate outcome (\eg, patients' short-term health) as a proxy for its treatment effect on the outcome of primary interest (\eg, long-term health).
+These literature consider using the causal effect of an intervention on a surrogate outcome (e.g., patients' short-term health) as a proxy for its treatment effect on the outcome of primary interest (e.g., long-term health).
 To this end, many criteria have been proposed to ensure the validity of the surrogate outcome.
 Examples include the {statistical surrogate criterion} \citep{prentice1989surrogate}, principal surrogate criterion \citep{frangakis2002principal}, consistent surrogate criterion \citep{chen2007criteria}, among many others.
-However, these criteria can easily run into logic paradox \citep{chen2007criteria} or rely on unidentifiable quantities, showing the challenge of causal inference when the primary outcome is completely missing.
+However, these criteria can easily run into a logical paradox\footnote{{The paradox refers to the phenomenon that the sign of the treatment effect on the target outcome cannot be predicted by the sign of the treatment effect on the surrogate and the sign of the surrogate's effect on the target outcome.
+For example, it is possible that a treatment has a negative effect on the target outcome, even if both the treatment effect on the surrogate and the surrogate's effect on the target outcome are positive. }} \citep{chen2007criteria} or rely on unidentifiable quantities, showing the challenge of causal inference when the primary outcome is completely missing.
 When multiple surrogates are available, \cite{wang2020model,price2018estimation} consider transforming these surrogates to optimally approximate the primary outcome.
 Their approaches can avoid the surrogate paradox discussed in \cite{chen2007criteria}.
-Nevertheless, learning surrogate transformations requires experimental data with long-term outcome observations in the first place, which can be very demanding in practice.
+Nevertheless, learning surrogate transformations requires having experimental data with long-term outcome observations.

 In contrast, our paper does not need long-term outcome observations in the experimental data but only need them in observational data.
-Moreover, our paper does not view short-term outcomes as proxies for the long-term outcome, so we avoid these previous surrogate criteria. {Instead, we view them as proxies for unmeasured confounders to correct for confounding bias.} See also discussions in \Cref{sec: proximal}.
+Moreover, our paper does not view short-term outcomes as proxies for the long-term outcome, so we avoid these previous surrogate criteria. {Instead, we consider three groups of short-term outcomes $(S_1, S_2, S_3)$, viewing $S_1$ and $S_3$ as proxies for unmeasured confounders and $S_2$ as a surrogate for the effect of $S_1$ on $S_3$ (it cannot, however, serve as a surrogate for the effect of $A$ on $Y$ due to unmediated effects).} See also discussions in \Cref{sec: proximal}.